-Add virtual host: Click to add a new virtual host.Enabled: Select the server.
-Only use numbers 0-9, letters A-Z, and hyphen (-).Port: Entert of authentication to use.
-Select between Basic, Digest, and Open ID.
-Update: Update the virtual host.
-Delete: Delete the virtual host.
-Disabled: The server is disabled. • The context menu contains:
+Add virtual host: Click to add a new virtual host.
+Enabled: Select to use this virtual host.
+Server name: Enter the name of the server.
+Only use numbers 0-9, letters A-Z, and hyphen (-).
+Port: Enter the port the server is connected to Type: Select the type of authentication to use.
+Select between Basic, Digest, and Open ID. • The context menu contains:

+- Update: Update the virtual host. - Delete: Delete the virtual host.

+Disabled: The server is disabled.